What Happens When A Child Is Injured In A Car Crash?

-The Seattle child injury attorneys at Pendergast Law are both sympathetic to and resourceful for those affected by a serious car collision involving a child.
+The Seattle child injury attorneys at Pendergast Law Personal Injury Lawyers are sympathetic to and resourceful for those affected by a serious car collision involving a child.
 For years, we have protected the rights of our clients, assisting them in their pursuit of justice for compensation.
-Please contact us today by calling (888) 228-3860 for a no-cost consultation.
+Please contact us today by calling 888-539-9211 for a no-cost consultation.

 Child Auto Accident Recoveries

-- $460,695 recovery in a wrongful death claim for a boy killed when his friend pulled out into oncoming traffic in Woodinville.
+- A $460,695 recovery in a wrongful death claim for a boy killed when his friend pulled out into oncoming traffic in Woodinville

-- $162,500 recovery for a girl who fractured her skull when she was hit by a car while in a crosswalk walking to school in Kent.
+- A $162,500 recovery for a girl who fractured her skull when she was hit by a car while in a crosswalk walking to school in Kent

 - Brain injuries, including traumatic brain injuries and concussions